 I am a first-year PhD student at the University of Pennsylvania advised by Eric Wong and Hamed Hassani, with research interests in AI safety, security, and the science of deep learning.
 I'm also a research scientist in the National Security Directorate at Pacific Northwest National Lab.
+Previously, I worked with a couple startups / majored in physics at UNC as a Morehead-Cain scholar.

 Recent Papers